West Memphis Three: Documentaries, publications, and studies

 A website by Martin David Hill, containing approximately 160,000 words and intending to be a "thorough investigation", collates and discusses many details surrounding the murders and investigation, including some anecdotal information.

 Investigative journalist Aphrodite Jones undertook an exploration of the case on her Discovery Network show True Crime with Aphrodite Jones following the DNA discoveries.
 The episode premiered May 5, 2011, with extensive background information included on the show's page at the Investigation Discovery site.
 In August 2011, White Light Productions announced that the West Memphis Three would be featured on their new program Wrongfully Convicted.

-In January 2010, the CBS television news journal 48 Hours aired "The Memphis 3", an in-depth coverage of the history of the case including interviews with Echols and supporters.
+In January 2010, the CBS television news journal 48 Hours aired "The Memphis 3", an in-depth coverage of the history of the case, including interviews with Echols and supporters.
 On September 17, 2011, 48 Hours re-aired the episode with the update of their release and interviews from Echols and his wife, and Baldwin.
 Piers Morgan Tonight aired an episode on September 29, 2011, about the three's plans for the future and continued investigations on the case.

 West of Memphis, directed and written by Amy J. Berg, and produced by Peter Jackson, as well as by Echols himself, premiered at the 2012 Sundance Film Festival.
 Actor Johnny Depp, a longtime supporter of the West Memphis Three and personal friend of Damien Echols, was on hand to support the film in its premiere at the Toronto International Film Festival in 2012.

-Atom Egoyan directed a dramatized feature film of the case, titled Devil's Knot, released in U.S. theaters on May 9, 2014.
-The film stars Reese Witherspoon and Colin Firth.
+Atom Egoyan directed a feature film of the case based on Mara Leveritt's book, titled Devil's Knot, starring Colin Firth and Reese Witherspoon, which was produced by Worldview Entertainment.
+The film premiered at the 2013 Toronto International Film Festival and was released in U.S. theaters on May 9, 2014.